Our Mountain Guides

 range, high altitude mountaineering in Peru, Ecuador,

-and Mexico and ice climbs throughout California and
+and Mexico, ascents in the French and Swiss Alps as well as ice climbs throughout California and

 Certifications/Education: